Floatation . Warmth . Speed

 Everything needed for a hassle-free return of your rental wetsuit will be shipped out with your suit - including a prepaid return postage label.

 Because neoprene sleeves increase your buoyancy, we encourage you to wear a full-sleeve wetsuit whenever water temps are comfortable enough to do so.
 Your race director will likely contact you with accurate present-time water temperature info closer to the date of your event.
-The water temperature data we've gathered from open-water swims during the past decade is presented in the following map and will give you an idea of what to expect.
-Use the little drop-down menu in the upper left corner to choose your season, then scroll to the bottom of the map to see our suit recommendation for your anticipated water temp.
+The water temperature data we've gathered from open-water swims during the past decade is presented in the map below and will give you an idea of what to expect.

 BRRR!
 Go with the full-sleeves and consider a neoprene cap, as well, to help keep your core body temp up.